-- The FGR duct is normally made from schedule 40 pipe because it is easily obtainable and inexpensive.
-Schedule 20 pipe can also be used for this application. - The duct components must be seal welded, flanged or screwed together to provide an air tight duct.
-Air leakage into the duct will prevent the system from working properly.
+- The FGR duct is normally made from 8" pipe because it is easily obtainable and inexpensive. - The duct components must be seal welded, flanged or screwed together to provide an air tight duct.
+Air leakage into the duct will prevent the system from working - properly.
 It is sufficient to only inspect the welds for a proper seal, they do not need to be leak tested.